The Assembly FAQs

 The ACC has replaced EMU and RA.
 Both groups were formed in protest to the direction of the UCA and focused their energy in trying to bring about change using the existing structures of the church.

 Unlike the RA and EMU, with which congregations were affiliated, The Assembly of Confessing Congregations is about these congregations gathering together—nationally as an Assembly and in each state as a Network of congregations—to make their confession in a way that is clear within the Uniting Church and that is up-building to the congregations themselves.

 Many in the Uniting Church are weary and wary of ‘church politics’.
 The Assembly of Confessing Congregations is not a political strategy, but rather a theological and moral act of service to the whole Church.
 As such we are not adversarial towards Uniting Church leaders and councils, but are their servants, faithfully and humbly bearing witness to the truth of God.
 In the end, divisive political strategies can never prevail in the church of God, while faithful servanthood in confessing the truth cannot but prevail.

 In times of apostasy many are heard to say ‘I do not want to have anything to do with all of this—it is too confusing, it will never happen here.
 Why can’t we ignore all of this and just meet and worship like we have always done’.
 We need to understand that apostasy and confessing are part of the regular life of the Christian church.
 God allows apostasy because it creates the occasion where the true faith can be boldly and clearly confessed by fearless and true believers.

-These answers to frequently asked questions have been prepared by the ACC Steering Committee in August 2006, and updated by the ACC National Council in July 2007.
+These answers to frequently asked questions have been prepared by the ACC Steering Committee in August 2006, and updated in July 2007 and April 2018.